scientific-python/specs/meta-spec-0000.md

 expectation that all SPECs must be adopted by all projects.
 Different SPECs may even recommend differing approaches to the same problem for the sake of discussion and consensus-building among the projects.
-SPECs may also propose only certain projects prototype a SPEC before encouraging other projects to consider adopting the SPEC.

 That said, the purpose of the SPEC process is